 Nepal Rastra Bank (NRB) has launched Nepal Financial Inclusion Portal.
-The portal provides real-time information and data to figure out a realistic picture of the financial access and its usage in Nepal.
+The portal provides real-time information and data to figure out a realistic picture of financial access and its usage in Nepal.

-The portal (emap.nrb.org.np) was launched by NRB with support of the United Nations Capital Development Fund (UNCDF).
+The portal (emap.nrb.org.np) was launched by NRB with the support of the United Nations Capital Development Fund (UNCDF).

-Technology and financial literacy are the right vehicles to promote and enhance the financial inclusion.
-By measuring financial inclusion and generating analytical reports, Nepal Financial Inclusion Portal aims at providing real-time information and data to map out a realistic picture of the financial access and the usage.
+Technology and financial literacy are the right vehicles to promote and enhance financial inclusion.
+By measuring financial inclusion and generating analytical reports, Nepal Financial Inclusion Portal aims at providing real-time information and data to map out a realistic picture of the financial access and usage.
 This will ultimately facilitate data-driven policy intervention.

 Key features of Nepal Financial Inclusion Portal

 Registered savings account penetration, population with savings accounts per local body, men and women with an active saving account

 2. Access to financial service